 Normal room temperatures, between 55 and 85°F. are fine; growth will stop at temperatures below 50 degrees.
 In summer heat, the plant must have good air circulation but be kept out of draughts.

 Stable warmth is important.
 Do not subject the plant to temperature shocks.
 Like many houseplants, a variation of ten degrees between day and night temperatures is best for the plant and will enhance flowering.

-In winter, a rest period takes place and cool night temperatures of 40 to 50°F. are healthy for the plant.
+In winter, a rest period takes place and gradually adjusting to cooler temperatures of 50 to 60°F. is healthy for the plant.